Bill Woodfull

 William Maldon Woodfull GB OBE (22 August 1897 – 11 August 1965) was an Australian cricketer of the 1920s and 1930s.
 He captained both Victoria and Australia, and was best known for his dignified and moral conduct during the tumultuous bodyline series in 1932–33.
 Trained as a schoolteacher, Woodfull was known for his benevolent attitude towards his players, and his patience and defensive technique as an opening batsman.
-Woodfull was not a flamboyant player, but was known for his calm, unruffled style and his reliability in difficult situations.
 His opening pairing with fellow Victorian Bill Ponsford for both his state and Australia remains one of the most successful in history.
 While not known for his tactical skills, Woodfull was widely admired by his players and observers for his sportsmanship and ability to mould a successful and loyal team through the strength of his character.

-Woodfull started playing cricket from a young age without distinction.
+Woodfull started playing cricket from a young age.
 He made his professional debut in Melbourne's district competition staying until the age of 19.
 He made his first-class debut for Victoria at the age of 24 late in 1921–22.
 After scoring a century in his second match, Woodfull was promoted to open the following season, and he opened for the rest of his career.
 After scoring three centuries, including a 236, in 1925–26, he was selected for the 1926 tour of England.
-Regarded as one of the last players selected, Woodfull scored a double century and century in his first two innings in England to earn his debut in the first Test.
 Woodfull made eight centuries during the tour and topped the Australian averages and was named one of the five Wisden Cricketers of the Year.